bngetich/doctor-notes-app/README.md

 - **Summarization**: LLM generates a human-readable clinical summary
 - **Entity Extraction**: Structured entities (conditions, symptoms, medications, procedures) are extracted
 - **FHIR Conversion**: Extracted entities are transformed into a valid FHIR Bundle
+- **Pipeline Mode**: Single endpoint that performs the full sequence in one call

-This architecture follows the method validated in recent research:
+This architecture follows the method validated in recent clinical NLP research:
 ✔ Step 1 — Extract clinical entities
 ✔ Step 2 — Convert to FHIR resources